Zimmer NexGen Knee Bellwether Trials

 The progress on these knee replacement lawsuits in recent months can best be summarized by “well, they are coming along.”
 Now, at least, there is a more concrete plan to move this litigation forward.

 On March 24th, Judge Rebecca R. Pallmeyer, the judge overseeing all the consolidated federal cases pending in the U.S. District Courts, identified six cases that will be part of the “initial tranche” of Zimmer NexGen bellwether trials.
 A bellwether trial consists of test cases that allow the parties to see what a jury will do with a claim that is typical of the class.
 Why?
-So the parties can get a better idea of just what the value of the cases might be.
+So the parties can get a better idea of the value of the cases.
 These are called bellwether cases, often precursors for settlement talks, are expected to begin in 2015.

 First introduced in 1995, NexGen Complete Knee Solution System was one of Zimmer’s most successful knee products.